-The university operates a Disability Forum for staff to discuss disability topics and issues, which meets at least once per term.
-The university is also currently in the process of formalising its Lesbian, Gay, Bisexual and Trans (LGBT) staff network as part of membership to the Stonewall Diversity Champions Programme:

-(http://www.stonewall.org.uk/at_work/diversity champions programme/default.asp) and exploring the possibility of linking our networking group with other peer groups, such as that at the nearby University of Kent.
+The University operates a Disability Forum for staff to discuss disability topics and issues, which meets at least once per term.
+The University is also currently in the process of formalising its Lesbian, Gay, Bisexual and Trans (LGBT) staff network as part of membership to the Stonewall Diversity Champions Programme and exploring the possibility of linking our networking group with other peer groups, such as that at the nearby University of Kent.

-The university monitors staff workforce profiling equality data.
-The information is disaggregated by job category, including gender and ethnicity levels within senior management, research and administration staff (http://www.gre.ac.uk/offices/hr/ere/e-and-d/monitoring-our-progress).
+The University monitors staff workforce and recruitment equality data.
+The information is disaggregated by job category, including gender and ethnicity levels within senior management, research and administration staff.
+The data can be found on the HR web pages here.

 As set out in section 6.2, equality data of research staff is not further disaggregated at recruitment or managerial levels.
-The university will explore further disaggregation of equality data for research staff, at recruitment at managerial level within the next annual equality monitoring report.
+The University will explore further disaggregation of equality data for research staff, at recruitment at managerial level within the next annual equality monitoring report.
 Also refer to section 6.2.